meetAhmed/meetAhmed/README.md

-Experienced iOS developer (with over 6 years of experience).
-While I excel at iOS, I am also capable of working on Android and React Native.
+Experienced mobile developer (with over 6 years of experience in Android & iOS development).
+Adept at problem-solving, debugging, optimizing app performance, and continuously learning new technologies to stay ahead in mobile development.
 I specialize in creating seamless, scalable, and efficient mobile applications.

 Beyond Code:
 <br>When I am not developing apps, I like to watch sci-fi-based TV shows and play cricket.